gloveboxes/Create-a-talking-image-recognition-solution-with-Azure-IoT-Edge-Azure-Cognitive-Services/zdocs/module_2_install_azure_iot_edge/README.md

 ### Create the Raspberry Pi OS Image

-I recommend using Raspberry Pi OS Lite as it takes less resources than the full Raspberry Pi Desktop version.
-If you've not set up a Raspberry Pi before then this is a great guide. "[Setting up a Headless Pi](https://learn.pimoroni.com/tutorial/sandyj/setting-up-a-headless-pi)".
-Be sure to use the WiFi network as your development computer.
+This project depends on ARM64 support and the recommended platform is Ubuntu Server 20.04 or 20.10 for Raspberry Pi.
+See [How to install Ubuntu Server on your Raspberry Pi](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).

 ### Start Raspberry Pi and update

-1. Insert SD Card or USB3 drive, and power on your Raspberry Pi.
-2. Log into the Raspberry Pi over your network
+1. Update and reboot

     ```bash
-    ssh pi@raspberrypi.local
-    ```

-    or depending on your network settings try

-    ```bash
-    ssh pi@raspberrypi
-    ```

-3. Update and reboot

-    ```bash
     sudo apt update && sudo apt full-upgrade && sudo reboot
     ```

-4. Optionally overclock the Raspberry Pi 4.
+2. Optionally overclock the Raspberry Pi 4.

     Though not a requirement, the machine learning inference times will be improved by overclocking the Raspberry Pi 4.
 You will need a Raspberry Pi heat sink if you overclock.
 See the [How to overclock Raspberry Pi 4](https://magpi.raspberrypi.org/articles/how-to-overclock-raspberry-pi-4) article for more information.